 At present, the ability to export Victorian dairy product into overseas markets is in a favourable state.
 In fact the majority of Australian manufactured product is sent into the global market.
 The ability of Australian farmers to access international markets is largely sustained by the presence of free trade agreements that allow access to markets in countries like China where demand for high quality produce is great.
 Despite these FTAs’ there are quite a number of tariffs and other social and cultural barriers that limit access to these markets to varying degrees.
 The dairy industry is doing significant work with our trading partners on these barriers and the UDV expects that the best way for these barriers to be overcome is to continue to build strong relationships with our trading partners in order to increase confidence in our high quality product.
 Therefore we would encourage all involved with this inquiry to make sure that any result of the inquiry process and resulting action by the government should not impact upon those relationships in a negative manner.

-Issue 6 – Production costs and profitability
+Issue 6 – Production costs

 imposed on a farmer, that farmer begins to prioritise their spending, cutting the fat, and operate in an increasingly conservative manner.
 Over a short period of time, this can allow the farmer to save enough debt to be able to capitalise on a good milk price when it comes.

-Whilst the Victorian Milk Price is linked to the export global price for a particular basket of dairy goods (WMP, SMP, Butter, Cheese etc.) it is fair to say that the transparency around the profitability of the whole supply chain from farm gate to market is a concern.
+Whilst the Victorian Milk Price is linked to the export global price for a particular basket of dairy goods (WMP, SMP, Butter, Cheese etc.) it is fair to say that the transparency around this issue in of the whole supply chain from farm gate to market is a concern.
 It is fair to say that the lack of stability and disproportionate risk being born at the farm gate is stifling capital inflows into the industry.
 Even larger investment companies have little foresight over pricing going forward setting a tone of reluctance to invest.

 The industry has some unique resources and opportunities, but if Transparency and risk across the whole supply chain is not dealt with then we may see minimal growth going forward.
 With the loss of the Australian co-operative dominated landscape and the rise of the corporate processing sector, we have significant risk related to the senior management executive churn.
-We are seeing very short sighted decisions which may increase competition in the short term but a lack of understanding from the processing and retail sector and some of agricultural production systems could be related to the eroding profitability and re- investment in the pre-farm gate farming sector.
+We are seeing very short sighted decisions which may increase competition in the short term but a lack of understanding from the processing and retail sector and some of agricultural production systems could be related to the eroding this and re- investment in the pre-farm gate farming sector.
 Therefore a whole supply chain vision for the Australian dairy industry should be sought to ensure the market is working correctly and everyone is enjoying the spoils in the sector.

 12. Milk measuring, Milk sampling, Processor Arrangements.